 One connection between substance abuse and mental health conditions may be the idea of self-medication—simply that a person is more likely to misuse substances when they are seeking relief from emotional pain or mental distress.
 Another connection is that certain mental health conditions may compromise willpower and decision-making, making it more likely that someone who uses substances will become addicted.

 At Spokane Falls Recovery Center, we understand the clinical connections between mental health conditions and substance use disorders.
 We screen for mental health conditions because we want the people who receive treatment with us to have as much information as possible about factors that impact their addiction.
-We believe that knowledge and self-awareness play an important role in recovery, and our individual and group therapy offers insight into recovery with co-occurring disorders and co-occurring capable treatment.
+We believe that knowledge and self-awareness play an important role in recovery, and our individual and group therapy offers insight into co-occurring disorders and co-occurring capable treatment.

 Mental Health Conditions That Play a Role